 Robert Tindall, M.A. is a writer, classical guitarist, long-time practitioner of Zen Buddhism, and an inveterate traveler, whose work explores the crossing of frontiers into other cultures, time depths, and states of consciousness.
-He is the author of two books on shamanism and indigenous culture, Sacred Soil: Biochar and the Regeneration of the Earth, The Jaguar that Roams the Mind and The Shamanic Odyssey: Homer, Tolkien, and the Visionary Experience, along with numerous articles on themes such as pilgrimage along the Camino to Santiago, visionary experience in the Ancient world, the medieval quest, the Native American prophetic tradition, and the healing practices of the vegetalista shamans of the Amazon rainforest.
+He is the author of three books on shamanism and indigenous culture, Sacred Soil: Biochar and the Regeneration of the Earth, The Jaguar that Roams the Mind and The Shamanic Odyssey: Homer, Tolkien, and the Visionary Experience, along with numerous articles on themes such as pilgrimage along the Camino to Santiago, visionary experience in the Ancient world, the medieval quest, the Native American prophetic tradition, and the healing practices of the vegetalista shamans of the Amazon rainforest.

 Robert, as a professor of literature, has different teaching gigs around the San Francisco Bay Area.
-He, his wife Susana, and his daughter Maitreya currently live in Oakland, and lead journeys into the Amazon rainforest and to the Andean archeological site of Chavin de Hauntar to encounter the healing traditions there.
+He currently lives in Sonora.

 Susana Bustos, Ph.D.